“The Longest Night”

 “Something is very not right here,” murmured Weaver.

 “There’s a fucking pattern.”
 Luke pointed at the map.
 “These points are equidistant from each other.
-And if you follow the lines and angles…” As he watched, more symbols blossomed into view, with the accompanying ominous sounds.
+And if you follow the lines and angles…” As he watched, more symbols blossomed into view, accompanied by the same ominous sounds.
 “It’s forming…”

 “A pentagram,” finished Weaver, as the tenth and final symbol materialized.